 content management functionality: a simple interface that allows restaurants to add their menu details, including images, pricing, ingredients in dishes (especially for people with allergies/food intolerances), special promotions, and any other important information about what they offer.
 This page should allow for easy editing so that restaurants can update the info as needed.

 order management/tracking: restaurant staff should be able to see incoming orders and update order statuses here.
 Tracking where orders are in the preparation process is important.
-Having real-time updates of cancelled orders, completed orders, and orders out for delivery is also an important part of this feature.
+Having real-time updates of canceled orders, completed orders, and orders out for delivery is also an important part of this feature.

 cross-interface communication capabilities: being able to update the courier/delivery person, as well as the consumer, on order statuses is necessary for both aggregator and new delivery types of apps.
 Having a way to notify the consumer or courier that the order is ready for pickup or is on its way requires some form of communication within the app or interface.